We may earn money or products from the companies mentioned in this post.

 Easy Stuffed Zucchini

-For me, seeing zucchini at my local roadside farm stand signals that the growing season is coming to an end.
+For me, seeing zucchini at my local roadside farm stand signals that the growing season is in full swing.
 Now fresh fruits and vegetables will be in abundance and will make their appearance at farm stands and farm markets everywhere.
 Our menus will now include everything from Apples to Spaghetti Squash.
 Over the next several months we can look forward to sharing recipes for all kinds of delicious fresh vegetables and fruits.
 Along with fresh zucchini, green beans, summer squash, and fresh dill will help kick off the road-side “farm stand” season.

 Now is also a good time to start preserving and canning farm market/farm stand vegetables.
 There are some many different ways to preserve fresh vegetables from pickling, dehydration, freezing and canning.
 Now is the time for making jams, jellies, preserves and my favorite, fruit pie fillings.
 Whether or not you decide to do some canning or preserving, make a point to visit your local farm stand or farm market and enjoy the fresh produce that abounds this time of year.

-For this recipe we made a batch of Tomato Basil Topping but you can certainly use any brand of your favorite brand marinara sauce.
+For this recipe we made a batch of Tomato Basil Topping for Bruschetta but you can certainly use any brand of your favorite brand of marinara sauce.
 Keep it ‘real’ and look for a marinara sauce that is sugar-free and gluten-free.
 We like to use Newman’s Own